WinVector/Examples/UsingGeomStep/UsingGeomStep.md

 The above graph is now using sloped lines to connect ask price and bid price revisions (given the false impression that these intermediate prices were ever available and essentially "leaking information from the future" into the visual presentation).
 However, we get a graph and a more reasonable warning message: "geom\_path: Each group consists of only one observation."
 There was only one quote revision on 2016-01-05 so as `facet_wrap` treats each facet as sub-graph (and not as a portal into a single larger graph): days with fewer than 2 quote revisions have trouble drawing paths.
 The trouble causes the (deceptive) blank facet for 2016-01-05 if we are using simple sloped lines (`geom_line`) and seems to error out on the more complicated `geom_step`.

-In my opinion this is something `geom_step` should "fail a bit gentler" on this example (as <code>geom\_line</code> already does).
+In my opinion `geom_step` should "fail a bit gentler" on this example (as <code>geom\_line</code> already does).
 In any case the correct domain specific fix is to regularize the data a bit by adding market open and close information.
 In many markets the open and closing prices are set by specific mechanisms (such as an opening auction and a closing volume or time weighted average).
 For our example we will just use last known price (which we have already prepared).

 ``` r
 openClose %>% mutate(quoteTime=time) %>%